Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

 safe to neglect the warning.
 A safer procedure is to include the Rydberg orbital into the active space.
 It can sometimes be deleted from the MO space.

-Calculations on compounds with heavy atoms (transition metals, actinides, etc) may yield many virtual orbitals with low energies.
+Calculations on compounds with heavy atoms (transition metals, actinides, etc.) may yield many virtual orbitals with low energies.
 The interaction energies for excitations to states where these orbitals are occupied are often very small and the low denominators can then be removed by a suitable level shift (see below).